Lunae Palus quadrangle: Kasei Valles

 One of the most significant features of the Lunae Palus region, Kasei Valles, is one of the largest outflow channels on Mars.
 Like other outflow channels, it was carved by liquid water, probably during gigantic floods.

 Kasei is about 2,400 km long.
 Some sections of Kasei Valles are 300 km wide.
 It begins in Echus Chasma, near Valles Marineris, and empties into Chryse Planitia, not far from where Viking 1 landed.
 Sacra Mensa, a large tableland, divides Kasei into northern and southern channels.
 It is one of the longest continuous outflow channels on Mars.
 At around 20° north latitude Kasei Valles splits into two channels, called Kasei Vallis Canyon and North Kasei Channel.
 These branches recombine at around 63° west longitude.
 Some parts of Kasei Valles are 2–3 km deep.

 Scientists suggest it was formed several episodes of flooding and maybe by some glacial activity.

-Deltas

-Researchers have found a number of examples of deltas that formed in Martian lakes.
-Finding deltas is a major sign that Mars once had a lot of water.
-Deltas often require deep water over a long period of time to form.
-Also, the water level needs to be stable to keep sediment from washing away.
-Deltas have been found over a wide geographical range.

 Craters

 Impact craters generally have a rim with ejecta around them, in contrast volcanic craters usually do not have a rim or ejecta deposits.
 As craters get larger (greater than 10 km in diameter) they usually have a central peak.
 The peak is caused by a rebound of the crater floor following the impact.
 Sometimes craters will display layers.
 Craters can show us what lies deep under the surface.